LexRich/winansible-zabbix/README.md

-### Ansible playbooks for setup Zabbix-Agent on Windows
+### Ansible playbook for setup Zabbix-Agent on Windows

 ##### # Install WinRM module for ansible: